panoschron97/Company_Project_PLSQL/README.md

     ```bash
     ./LINUX_BASH_SCRIPTS/bash_scripts/sample.sh
     ```
-    You will be prompted for the username, password, database connection string, and the SQL script path.
+    You will be prompted for the username, password, database connection string and the SQL script path.

 ## Dependencies